 After you place an order, we request an authorization hold for that order's amount, which temporarily holds those funds before we charge your card.
 We also request an authorization hold about five days in advance of either your domain name's scheduled Auto-Renew date or your pre-ordered domain's launch date.

 If An Authorization Hold Fails

-If we cannot place an authorization hold on your credit card for your order, the order will be halted and our authorization request will remain active for about five more days.
-If you update your payment method during this time, we will automatically try to authorize your updated credit card for the requested amount again.
+If we cannot place an authorization hold on your credit card for your order, the order will be halted and our authorization request will remain active for about five more days before it "falls off".
+If you update your payment method before the request falls off, we will automatically try to authorize your updated credit card for the requested amount again.
 If the hold succeeds, the order will resume processing.

 When We Release An Authorization Hold Request

-Authorization hold requests expire after 7 days, whether your credit card is successfully authorized or not.
+Authorization hold requests expire after five days, whether your credit card is successfully authorized or not.
 We will release an authorization hold request automatically once it is charged to your card.
-If for any reason an authorized order is canceled before you are charged, the authorization hold will be released within 7 days and the charge will be canceled.
+If for any reason an authorized order is canceled before you are charged, the authorization hold will be released within five days and the charge will be canceled.

 Once we release an authorization hold request, most financial institutions will clear the hold within a few days.
 The exact timeframe depends on your financial institution's policies.
 The authorization hold may appear on your bank statement until your financial institution clears it.

 If you have questions about the way your card issuer handles authorization requests, or if a hold has not cleared on your statement after 30 days, please contact your financial institution for assistance.